spine/spine.site/app/views/docs/example_contacts.md

     spine model contact

 This will generate a model under `app/models/contact.coffee` which will come in handy later.
-Then let's generate three controllers, `Contacts`, `ContactsMain` and `ContactsSidebar`.
+Then let's generate three controllers, `Contacts`, `Main` and `Sidebar`.

     spine controller contacts
     spine controller contacts_main